MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/migrate.md

 # [Cost management](#tab/ManageCost)

 As you migrate resources to your cloud environment, it's important to perform periodic cost analysis.
 This helps you avoid unexpected usage charges, since the migration process can place additional usage requirements on your services.
-You can also resize resources as needed to balance cost and workload (discussed in more detail in the **[Optimize and transform](./optimize-and-transform.md)** section).
+You can also resize resources as needed to balance cost and workload, which is discussed in more detail in the [Optimize and transform](./optimize-and-transform.md)** section.